 The Communication Committee-In a large church a Communication Committee may more adequately handle the many facets of the public relations and communication program of the church than can a secretary working alone.
 This committee, with the Communication secretary as chairperson, will be elected at the time of the general election of church officers.
-Individual members of the committee may be assigned specific communication responsibilities such as working with the press, with radio and television, with Bible correspondence school ministries, and with the internal media of the church.
+Individual members of the committee may be assigned specific communication responsibilities such as working with the press, with media producers and on-line personnel, and with the internal media of the church.
 Where there is a church institution in the area a member of its public relations staff should be invited to sit with the committee.
+(See Notes, #16, p.
+129.)